 D. Ore – Portland

-Wells Fargo was notified of this by letter from the Plaintiff.
-Wells Fargo contacted the police on multiple occasions who confirmed the underlying facts and who returned the vehicle to Wells Fargo.
+Wells Fargo was notified of this through a letter from the Plaintiff.
+Wells Fargo contacted the police on multiple occasions they have heard of the incident.
+The police then confirmed the underlying facts and returned the vehicle to Wells Fargo.

 The Court ruled that a jury could find that this investigation was not reasonable and allowed the count to move forward.